Honey Storage: One of the best things about honey is that it doesn't spoil quickly.

 * Don't store honey in the refrigerator when you are thawing it.
 This could cause it to crystallize.

-* It's time to throw your honey out if it smells sour or has visible mold growth.
+* It's time to throw your honey out if it smells sour or has visible mold growth, from dipping utensils in with food particles on it.

 When you follow these simple honey storage tips for storing honey, you will not only be able to enjoy it for a very long time, but you will also retain its delicious flavor and beautiful color.